 Residents of the European Union do not have to register short-term employment.
-Any EU citizen has the right to work in Estonia for three months after entering the country or if they have the right of residence (no work permit is required).
+An EU citizen has the right to work in Estonia for three months, starting from entry into the country and also when he/she has been given the right of residence (no need for a work permit).

-The notifications, applications and other documents necessary for the provision of service can be submitted via the point of single contact by the service providers from Estonia or another EU Member State.
-The documents and applications shall be submitted via point of single contact electronically, but the right remains to submit the necessary documents on paper directly to the competent authority without using the point of single contact.
+The necessary notifications, applications and other documents for the provision of service can be submitted via the point of single contact by service providers from Estonia or another EU Member State.
+Documents and applications are submitted via the point of single contact electronically, but the right remains to submit the necessary documents on paper directly to the competent authority without using the point of single contact.

 All complaints related to consumer protection shall be filed with the Consumer Complaint Committee.